AusClimateService/fire_climate_classes/README.md

 -	Increasing fire weather severity with climate change, might reduce the length of the early dry season (prescribed burning season).

 ### Arid grasses and woodlands
-Climate influences and impacts summary:
--	Main influence on fire activity: to varying extents rainfall and fuel moisture.
+-	**Main influence on fire activity:** to varying extents rainfall and fuel moisture.
 Rainfall in typically dry regions will promote biomass production in otherwise highly disconnected fuels.
 Extended dry periods are required for sufficient reduction of fuel moisture to enable fire activity.
 -	The ecological dynamics in temperate southern Australia (under projected drier and warmer conditions) are likely to be increasingly driven by the interactions between drought, plant growth, and fire (Enright, et al., 2012).
 -	Decreased fuel moisture, increased fire intensity, decreased species survival (Enright, et al., 2012).
 -	Episodic peaks in biomass and connectivity of fuels follows wet years (Enright, et al., 2012).

 ### Wet forest
-Climate influences and impacts summary:
--	Main influence on fire activity: drought, and extreme fire weather.
+-	**Main influence on fire activity:** drought, and extreme fire weather.
 Usually, these ecosystems are too wet to burn but prolonged dry periods make the vegetation widely available to fire.
 -	Reduced rainfall (long term) may reduce productivity and fuel loads, reducing fire risk.
 Reduced fine litter associated with declining canopy leaf biomass over Australian forests.
 -	Heathland and wet forests generally increase in flammability with age (time since fire) (McColl-Gausden & Penman, 2018).
 -	Increasing presence of invasive species/weeds increases fire risk in dry rainforest (Berry, et al., 2011).
 -	There is positive feedback of higher susceptibility to fire in rainforest systems due to drying after a fire.
 Dried forest is more susceptible to burn.
 Fire opens the canopy and allows more sunlight to penetrate to the lower levels of the rainforest, which dries surface fuels, further increasing the risk of fires.

 ### Dry forest
-Climate influences and impacts summary:
--	Main influence on fire activity: extreme fire weather.
+-	**Main influence on fire activity:** extreme fire weather.
 Drought is a precursor to megafires as it increases the area of available (low fuel moisture) and connected fuel.
 Increased frequency of heatwaves increases the chance of overnight fire activity and therefore more widespread fire activity.
 -	Using satellite imagery, (Caccamoa, et al., 2014) showed (and verified within the study area, mix of dry forest and grass in the fire climate) that eucalypt forests recover rapidly after ﬁre (spectral indices values returned to pre-ﬁre levels three to six years after ﬁre).
 The inﬂuence of fire severity was limited to the ﬁrst two years after ﬁre.
 -	Increased fire frequency may change the understory fuel ratios (Gordon, et al., 2024).
 -	Increased frequency of heatwaves may increase dryness and fire risk.
 -	Potential decline in fine fuels, but increased dryness as suggested by proxy data, which led to decreased and increased fire risk, respectively.

 ### Grassland and crops
-Climate influences and impacts summary:
--	Main influence on fire activity: biomass productivity/fuel load.
+-	**Main influence on fire activity:** biomass productivity/fuel load.
 In cropping or grazing areas, fuel loads can be quite low (or prior to harvest, too wet to burn).
 In more arid, unfarmed areas, lower rainfall generally limits productivity.
 Unusually high rainfall which triggers growth is then a precursor for fire.
 -	While drought in isolation can lower the risk of fire due to reduced biomass productivity and therefore fuel (Ellis, et al., 2004), high rainfall followed by drought leads to an elevated fire risk.

 ### References